zack-overflow/Sudoku-Solver/documentation/DESIGN.md

 ### Common
 We anticipate the following modules to be common for creator/solver:
+* `checkmove`, checks the row, column, and box for a cell and see what numbers are still available to put there
-* `checkBoard`, which checks if a board is valid given Sudoku rules
+* `isSafe`, checks if it is valid to input a certain value at a certain position in the board
-* `printBoard`, which prints a Sudoku board to `stdout`
-* `readBoard`, which reads in a Sudoku file stored in the specified format and generates a data structure to hold it
-* `Fuzzytesting`, which creates random numbers to fill a board and check for memory leaks

 ### Creator
 We anticipate the following modules for our creator:
-* `main`, which parses command-line arguments and intializes/calls the other modules
-* `boardUnique`, checks if a valid Sudoku board has a unique solution
+* `boardCheckCreator`, checks if a valid Sudoku board has a unique solution
-* `boardFill`, creates a Sudoku board with 40 blank cells
+* `boardFillCreator`, creates a Sudoku board that follows sudoku rules
+* `printBoardCreator`, prints formatted board
+* `generateMissing`, replaces numbers on valid board with 0

 ### Solver
 We anticipate the following modules for our solver:
-* `main`, which parses command-line arguments and intializes/calls the other modules
-* `findMissing`, which locates the next missing cell (cell value equal to 0)
-* `solveBoard`, implements algorithm to go through board and fill in each value
+* `boardFillSolver`, implements algorithm to go through board and fill in each value
+* `printBoardSolver`, prints formatted board

+### Solver
+We anticipate the following modules for our solver:
+* `main`, which parses arguments and initializes other modules

 ## Psuedocode for logical/algorithmic flow